gontainer/gontainer/README.md

 # Gontainer

-A Depenendency Injection container for GO inspired by [Symfony](https://symfony.com/doc/current/components/dependency_injection.html).
+A Dependency Injection container for GO inspired by [Symfony](https://symfony.com/doc/current/components/dependency_injection.html).

 Using the bootstrapping technique, Gontainer uses itself to compile its dependencies.
 1. [Configuration](gontainer)